vaibhav-vemula/Auto-Background-Gradient/README.md

 # Image Background Gradient
-Python implementation of generating image background gradient using colors in image.
+Python implementation of generating image background gradient based on colors in the image.

 ## Modules used -
 1. PIL(pillow)